 Travel for Perth Modern & Bob Hawke students:

 Located approximately 300m from the college entrance is the bus stop that picks up students for Perth Modern School.
 Students disembark at West Leederville and walk the remaining short distance to the school.
-On returning the journey is reversed.

 Travel for John Curtin students: